PortaSFTPServer/MinaSSHDDataAtRestEncryptionSample/README.md

 ## Overview

-Production-ready SFTP server with transparent Data At Rest Encryption (DARE) using Apache MINA SSHD 2.17.1 and Google Tink 1.20.0.
+SFTP server with transparent Data At Rest Encryption (DARE) using Apache MINA SSHD 2.17.1 and Google Tink 1.20.0.
 All files stored on disk are encrypted with AES-256-GCM, ensuring zero plaintext exposure at rest while maintaining full SFTP protocol compatibility.

 ### Key Features